cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 When q=p, the function first hashes x, converts the result to an integer, and reduces modulo p to produce a prime field element.
-When q=p^m, an element of a finite field is constructed using m prime field elements assuming that elements are in a polynomial representation.
+When m>1, q=p^m and an element of a finite field can be constructed using m prime field elements assuming that elements are in a polynomial representation.

 Uniformity: most algorithms assume that hash2base maps its input to the finite field uniformly.
 In practice, there will be inherent biases.
 For example,